 These customers ain’t loyal.

-People are jumping ship.
+People are ready to jump ship.
 But why?
-One likely culprit is poor marketing communication, or marcom.
-And the other?
-“When companies fail to achieve growth targets,” says Workday, “90 percent of the time the root causes are internal— not external.”
-That’s right: poor corporate communication can also cost you customers.
+The obvious culprit is poor marketing communications; however, it’s not the only one.
+“When companies fail to achieve growth targets,” says Workday, “90 percent of the time the root causes are internal—not external.”
+That’s right: Lackluster corporate communications can also cost you customers.

 When you do the math, that means one out of every three employees has considered calling it quits because of shoddy communication at work.